wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 - Symmetric key encryption for encrypting internal sensitive data is used industry-wide

-For more information, see [An Overview of Symmetric Encryption](../../administer/symmetric-overview).
+For more information about new configurations, see [Configurations Related to Symmetric Key Encryption](../../administer/using-symmetric-encryption).

 ## The algorithm used for symmetric key encryption